TylerLH/parkinglot/README.md

 # Development

 Follow the installation instructions above.
-Use `npm run dev` to run the development server, and `gulp watch` to watch & build the client app when files change.
+Use `npm run dev` to run the development server (restarts on changes), and `gulp dev` to watch & build the client app when files change.

 ## Development Notes